dmerejkowsky/blog/content/en/post/0108-classes-rock.md

 So, which is it?
 Do classes rock or suck at modeling the real world?

-Well, it all depend of what you mean by "the real world".
+Well, it all depends on what you mean by "the real world".
 My advice to you is:

 * clarify specifications as much as possible
-* write code that closely resemble the specification
+* write code that closely resembles the specification
 * use encapsulation when necessary to protect yourself against misuses of your code

 When used correctly, classes are a great way to accomplish all of the above, but they are also easy to misuse.

-Finally, let's go back at our original question: "is modeling the real world in code worth it?".
+Finally, let's go back to our original question: "is modeling the real world in code worth it?".

-Well, if it allows you to implement the specifications correctly and makes things easier for you and your team mates, then yes, it's definitely worth it.
+Well, if it allows you to implement the specifications correctly and makes things easier for you and your teammates, then yes, it's definitely worth it.

 It's hard, but trying and solve this challenge is what I love about programming.